chauhan17nitin/traxee/README.md

 ```bash
 redis-server
 ```

-**currently the mailing functionality not working because celery scheduling tasks more than one time soon error will be solved**
+**New price fetched in every 24hrs updated at 11:20pm everyday** **currently the mailing functionality only works by sending udated price on every morning 7am**